India News | 3 Sharpshooters of Bishnoi-Brar Gang Nabbed in Northwest Delhi | LatestLY

 All three accused were in direct contact with Goldy Brar, who lives in Canada, through Signal app for the past many days.

+Brar was able to arrange money, shelter, and weapons for the accused, who were contracted for a hit job on a person whose identity was to be disclosed on the very day of the execution, police said.

-All three were wanted in connection with an armed holdup of a liquor shop in Jharsa, Gurgaon in Haryana, police said.
+All three were wanted for an armed holdup of a liquor shop in Jharsa, Gurgaon in Haryana, police said.

 Three pistols and 11 live cartridges were recovered from their possession.